OlivierLD/raspberry-coffee/HanoiTower/README.md

 ## Hanoi Tower Resolution
 Interestingly, this is "just" algorithmic.
-There is _absolutely no AI_ involved in this process.
+There is _absolutely no AI_ involved in this process, unlike with Go or Chess...

 It's all in the code, take a look.